-Early generations of digital humanities research activities were based on website and database technologies which led to support vulnerabilities as developers moved to other projects and technologies evolved.
-More recent approaches using mainstream repositories still encounter sustaining funding and infrastructure end-of-life difficulties.
-Data Futures offers forensic and redelivery services to overcome these difficulties, as well as advanced design and implementation support for new research workflows, to humanities research groups in many European and U.S. universities.
+Early digital humanities research activities used database, website and content management technologies, which led to support vulnerabilities as personnel moved to other projects and technologies evolved.
+Data Futures offers forensic and redelivery services to transform existing investments, as well as providing standards-based support for new research workflows to establish better practices for the future.

 Although high turnover texts appear in successive imprints, most books are reduced to publishers' back-catalogs when they go out-of-print.
 Collaborations between publishers and Data Futures have reversed this trend and created automated online reader and print-on-demand services—making key texts accessible once more.